sylviajebet/africastalking-devStarterKit/README.md

 Then, to __*create an account*__ and get hands-on in using our APIs and SDKs, follow the instructions in the [AT-AccountSetup folder](/at-accountsetup/).

+Thinking of samples and code snippets of how to implement and consume our APIs?
+Check out some [demos here](/at-demos/).

 You are also welcome to contribute to __*open-source*__ [here](https://github.com/AfricasTalkingLtd).

 Finally, do NOT miss out on our events and communities - They are always worth it!